Eveieve/Eveieve/README.md

 - 🌱 I’m currently learning Html, Css, and Javascript, to create websites.
-- 💞️ I’m looking to collaborate on fun projects using Javascript (in a few months)
+- 💞️ I’m looking to collaborate on fun projects using Javascript
 - 📫 How to reach me : you can email me at nhj25252@gmail.com !!

 <!---